Letter To Our Elders Regarding Calvinism Growing In Our Church

 I have a few questions for our elders.

 1. Are all the elders and pastors Calvinists?
 Are they "required" to be Calvinists?
-(If so, this should be a red flag.)
+(If so, this should be a huge red flag.)

 2. Does the pastor respectfully tolerate those who disagree?
 Are elders allowed differing opinions on this?

 3. Are all elders and leaders required to sit through "Calvinist indoctrination," such as by studying books from Sproul, MacArthur, Pink, White, Piper, Packer, etc.?
 How about Wayne Grudem's Systematic Theology?
+(From what I understand, all elders are required to go through this book with the pastor, as well as others who are invited to study it in little groups with him.
+Is that right?)

 4. Are all reasonable doubts about Calvinism and questions about its illogical inconsistencies answered with "Well, we don't have to understand it; we just have to accept it because it's 'what the Bible says'" or "Humble Christians accept this teaching in faith" or "Who are we to question God"?
 (These are marks of cults and false religions: silencing any opposition, shaming people into submission, blocking any opposing views, surrounding themselves with only those who agree, convincing people that there are "deeper, hidden meanings" to Scripture that the people can't really understand so they just have to trust the leaders, etc.)